 Everything is provided for, just bring your water bottle and sweat towel.
+Of course, don't forget to bring your cute pair of Toesox, or just a fresh pair of regular socks will do!

 Working against resistance is essential to the 500 classical Pilates exercises, which are designed to train the body’s “powerhouse” — the abdomen, lower back, hips and glutes.
 You can accomplish this in Pilates by using either a mat, where your own body weight creates resistance, or a reformer, where pulleys and springs create resistance.